Salvador94Chava/watch-chill/README.md

 # License

-This file is only operated by personal thaat were contacted by the employer.
-We clarify that the employer is the only person that owns the right for the proyect Watch&Chill
+This file is only operated by personal that were contacted by the employer.
+We clarify that the employer is the only person that owns the right for the proyect Watch&Chill.